 The study of Greek literature in the Fifth Form provides an exciting challenge, and a true insight into the Classical world: after only two years of learning the language, you can read some of the finest literature ever written.
-The authors vary from year to year, but recent texts have included courtroom speeches declaimed in the Athenian courts about murder and adultery, as the account of the capture of Babylon by the Father of History, Herodotus.
+The authors vary from year to year, but recent texts have included courtroom speeches declaimed in the Athenian courts about murder and adultery, or accounts from the Father of History, Herodotus, on the cultural differences between tribes at the edges of the world.
 You will also read Homer or Euripides.
 Reading Homeric Greek, magnificent and dignified, and enjoyed for the last two and a half thousand years, is an experience available to few nowadays, and is an experience that will prove memorable and rewarding.
 Reading Euripides, who created some of the most terrifying yet humane characters in literature, will allow you to encounter one of the world's great tragedies.